sawenchalmers/heath/README.md

 ### Git usage (authorised users)

+* Make sure Rhino/GH files are not open
 * `git pull` to get updates from server (fix any merge issues)
 * `git push` to push to server